ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 #### 🚧 This page is under construction 🚧

-This page has resources and links to projects relating to Mindat.org's API, OpenMindat, and the intersection of data + Earth science.
+This page has resources, links, and guides relating to the Mindat.org mineralogy database and its new application program interface (API).
+This API establishes many practical affordances to those working with mineralogical data.
+The context, improvements, and changes relating to Mindat and the API can be found in paper "OpenMindat" (Accessible at https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.204)

 This is a community maintained repository and is not affiliated with any of the projects below.

-The website Mindat.org has implemented an Application Program Interface (API).
-For more information, please see the link below.
+This GitHub repository does contain links to other resources and further resources, but this repository is not thoroughly cited yet.

 # Academic Research
 #
 ## OpenMindat: Open and FAIR mineralogy data from the Mindat database
-#### Open Mindat Authors: Xiaogang Ma, Jolyon Ralph, Jiyin Zhang, Xiang Que, Anirudh Prabhu, Shaunna M. Morrison, Robert M. Hazen, Lesley Wyborn, Kerstin Lehnert
+### Authors: Xiaogang Ma, Jolyon Ralph, Jiyin Zhang, Xiang Que, Anirudh Prabhu, Shaunna M. Morrison, Robert M. Hazen, Lesley Wyborn, Kerstin Lehnert
 #### Published in Geoscience Data Journal Volume 11, Issue 1 p.
 94-104
 - Accessible at https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.204
 - Open Access Paper; an inspiring research initiative!
+- ⭐

 #
-## Mindat.org
+# Mindat.org
+#
-## mindat.org - the world's most comprehensive mineral database and mineralogical reference website.
+## The world's most comprehensive mineral database and mineralogical reference website"
+#
 ### "How do I get my API Key?"
 Article on Mindat.org

 https://www.mindat.org/a/how_to_get_my_mindat_api_key

+For those interested in using the API for any purposes, there are two ways to

+### Mindat API Specification

+The specification for the API can be found at https://api.mindat.org/schema/redoc/ and is downloadable as .YAML

 ### Queries Currently Available through Mindat.org's Website